saleor/saleor-docs/docs/guides/payments.md

 Last but not least, if you want to enable your payment gateway in the checkout process, add it’s name to the `CHECKOUT_PAYMENT_GATEWAYS` setting.

-## Tips
+> **Tip**
+>

-Whenever possible, use `currency` and `amount` as **returned** by the payment gateway, not the one that was sent to it.
+>Whenever possible, use `currency` and `amount` as **returned** by the payment gateway, not the one that was sent to it.
 It might happen, that gateway (eg. Braintree) is set to different currency than your shop is.
 In such case, you might want to charge the customer 70 dollars, but due to gateway misconfiguration, he will be charged 70 euros.
 Such a situation should be handled, and adequate error should be thrown.